-There is also a brief assessment of how the public health response to Covid-19 is impacting the economy, including a future outlook.
+there is also a brief assessment of how the public health response to Covid-19 is impacting the economy, including a future outlook.
 Whilst the end of the Brexit transition period is looming, this is not covered here, and will be covered in the next edition.
 In our Insights section, our first topic is Place - specifically, how Covid-19 may be altering the Real Estate market.
 In this first edition, we are very fortunate to have four leading experts provide their thoughts on key Place elements:

-High Streets Dr Julie Grail, The BIDS Business

-Housing Market Dr John Boyle, Rettie & Co

-Commercial Property David Melhuish, Scottish Property Federation

-Commercial Development Chris Brown, Igloo
+- ★ High Streets Dr Julie Grail, The BIDS Business - ★ Housing Market John Boyle, Rettie & Co - ★ Commercial Property David Melhuish, British Property Federation - ★ Community Development Chris Brown, Igloo Regeneration

 We are sure you will find their contributions very helpful.
-If you want to explore the topic of Place and Covid-19 in more detail, the final section provides a summary of some further recent research.
+If you want to explore the topic of Place and Covid-19 in more detail, in the final section you will a summary of some further research we have found over the last few months.

-Being the first report, we would really welcome thoughts on what you would like from future editions in terms of structure, content, and topics.
+Being the first report, we are conscious there are areas we can improve and would really welcome thoughts on what you would like from future editions in terms of structure, content, and topics.

-Suggestions can be directed to the Glasgow City Region Intelligence Hub.
+Any suggestions can be directed to the Glasgow City Region Intelligence Hub.